shadow-robot/aurora/README.md

 ## Before running the docker-deploy playbook ##

-Before setting up the docker container, ethercatinterface parameter for the hand needs to be discovered.
+Before setting up the docker container, ethercat_interface parameter for the hand needs to be discovered.
 In order to do so, after plugging the hand’s ethernet cable into your machine and powering it up, please run
 ```shell
 sudo dmesg
 ```